Peer Effects in Consideration and Preferences: The Model

-\textbf{Peer Effect in Preferences} After the consideration set is formed, the agent selects an alternative among the ones she is actually considering according to some choice rule.
-We allow preferences to be random.
-We do not need to specify a particular form of utility function since our object of interest is the choice rule ---the distribution over elements of a given consideration set.
-In practice, one can identify and estimate the underlying preferences from the choice rule.
-Therefore, we focus on the choice rule and leave the association between the choice rule and preferences to be flexible.
-Formally, given consideration set $\mathcal{C}$, we let the choice rule $\operatorname{R}_{a}\left( \cdot \mid \mathbf{y},\mathcal{NR}_{a},\mathcal{C}\right)$ be a distribution function supported on $\mathcal{C}$.
-That is, $\operatorname{R}_{a}\left(v \mid \mathbf{y},\mathcal{NR}_{a},\mathcal{C}\right)\geq0$ for all $v$ and

-The choice rule tells us what the probability of picking an alternative is in a given consideration set.
+\textbf{Peer Effects in Preferences} After the consideration set is formed, the agent selects an alternative according to some choice rule.
+The choices made by the agent from any consideration set may be random from the researcher's perspective if there are latent preference shocks across choice instances, as in the example below.
 Choice rules summarize the decision process after the consideration set is formed.
-The choices of agents may be random from the researcher's perspective after conditioning on consideration sets if there are latent preference shocks across choice instances (see Example~\ref{ex: multinomial logit}) or if agents randomize when indifferent.
+Since, in practice, the underlying preferences (utility function parameters) can be identified and estimated from the choice rule, we focus on the choice rule and leave its association with preferences to be flexible.